buselinyaman/FixIt/README.md

 ---------------------------------------------------
 EN
 ---------------------------------------------------
-🔧 FixIt - Smart Repair Management System
+🔧 FixIt - Smart Service Matching Platform

-FixIt is a modern repair management system that allows users to submit repair requests and technicians to manage and complete them efficiently.
+FixIt is a modern web application that connects users with skilled technicians and service providers.
+Users can post service requests (e.g., repair, renovation, maintenance) and choose from available professionals.
-Built using ASP.NET Core Web API, Entity Framework Core, and JWT Authentication technologies.
+Built with ASP.NET Core Web API, Entity Framework Core, and JWT Authentication for secure and scalable service management.

 🚀 Features